 DIFFERENCE BETWEEN SPERMATOPHYTES AND BRYOPHYTES

-Further, spermatophytes can be divided into two main class in the classification of plant kingdom.
+Further, spermatophytes can be divided into two main classes in the classification of plant kingdom.
 These are

 a.
 Gymnosperm